w1ld3r/PCAP_Parser/README.md

-# JAVA_PCAP_PARSER
+# PCAP PARSER

-Java_PCAP_Parser is a pcap parser using standards java libraries.
+PCAP Parser is a pcap parser using standards java libraries.

 ## Prerequisites